-- Add a project to the workbench. - Save and version a project in an external repository. - Copy a project from another user's workbench.
+- Add a project to the workbench. - Save a new version of a project in an external repository. - Copy a project from another user's workbench.

-Project types are listed in "Resource types in the Message Brokers Toolkit" on page 114.
+Project types are listed in "Resource types in the Message Broker Toolkit" on page 134.

 Working sets: A working set is a logical collection of application projects, that you can use to limit the number of resources that are displayed in the Broker Development view.
-Creating and using a working set allows you to reduce the visual complexity of what is displayed in the Broker Development view, making it easier to manage and work with your application projects.
+By creating and using a working set, you can reduce the visual complexity of what is displayed in the Broker Development view, making it easier to manage and work with your application projects.